You can be functioning—

 These patterns usually don’t come out of nowhere.

-A lot of them begin as ways of coping, adapting,
+A lot of them began as brilliant ways of coping, adapting,